VectorFruit/loongarch-card/README.md

 ## What's inside?

 > [!CAUTION]
-> This card is still underconstructing!
-Sill have a bunch of things to do!
+> This card is still under construction!
+There’s still a lot to be done!

 - The base LoongArch32 Reduced ISA, with opcode values and C-like/ Verilog-like descriptions
 - Register aliases and calling conventions